 The correlation coefficient is very useful for understanding how strong the linear relationship is between two variables.
 The only problem is that it is quite messy and tedious to find by hand!
 And as I have mentioned many times before: statisticians do not find these things by hand.
 They interpret the results from software or other calculators.

 For most students, the easiest way to calculate the correlation coefficient is to use their graphing calculator.
 It is a VERY easy process an here, I will go through each of the steps needed.
+(For a video that shows all of these steps, be sure to scroll down!)

 Step 0: Turn on Diagnostics